The following standards are mandatory:

 (1) Room confinement shall not be used for punishment, administrative convenience, retaliation, staffing shortages absent exigent circumstances, or reasons other than a temporary response to behavior that threatens immediate harm to a child or others.

-(2) Written policy and procedure require that children who are in room confinement be observed at a least every fifteen minutes and that verification of contact shall be documented.
+(2) Written policy and procedure require that children who are in room confinement including those in medical isolation and self-confinement be observed at least every fifteen minutes and that verification of contact shall be documented.

-(3) Written policy and procedures requires that room confinement is reviewed by each shift and documented.
+(3) Written policy and procedures require that room confinement is reviewed by each shift and documented.
 Within twenty-four hours, the detention center director/designee shall review the room confinement and document the continued need for room confinement.
-During any room confinement extending beyond twenty-four hours, the detention center director/disignee shall review once each morning and once each evening the continued need for room confinement and shall be documented.
+During any room confinement extending beyond twenty-four hours, the detention center director/ designee shall review once each morning and once each evening the continued need for room confinement and shall be documented.

 (4) For children who are in self confinement, staff shall attempt to engage the child in programming at least every shift and attempt to determine the reason that the child is in self confinement and if that reason can be resolved.